Three days of focused opportunities for learning and networking.

 The whole event is divided in two parts:

 and the conference itself on 1-2 Sept 2022.

 More speakers still to be revealed.

-Some attendees join us also for a bit more in-depth and hands-on knowledge.
+Some of you join us also for more in-depth and hands-on knowledge.
 As a response, we organize workshops a day before the conference.

 Tickets are being sold separately, regardless of the conference ones.

 Conference opening by organizers, city of Łódź deputy mayor Adam Pustelnik and our Platinum Sponsor - ABB.

 We’re agile, we’re doing DevOps, we work in cross-functional teams, and we use the latest developer pipeline tooling.
 With all those methodologies and technologies we should be highly effective, right?
 Probably not.
 Most of us still struggle with balancing coding speed and quality, working on the stuff that really makes a difference, and feeling constantly stressed by all the things we should learn.